int08h/blog/content/post/to-catch-a-lying-timeserver.md

 reminders and iMessage timestamps: assumptions of correct local time can be security-critical such as in certificate expiry and Kerberos tickets.

-The current dominant time-sync protocol, Network Time Protocol (NTP), is unauthenticated[^1] and most clients blindly trust any reply (`pool.ntp.org` anyone?).
+The dominant internet time-sync protocol, Network Time Protocol (NTP), is showing its age:

+1. It is unauthenticated[^1] and most clients blindly trust any reply (`pool.ntp.org` anyone?).
-Should a client find that an NTP server is responding with bad time values there's no way to prove to others that a particular server is a bad actor[^2].
-Finally NTP has some (mis)features that can be abused to create DDoS traffic.
+2. Should a client find that an NTP server is responding with bad values there's no way to prove to others that a particular server is a bad actor[^2].
+3. NTP has some (mis)features that can be abused to create DDoS traffic.

 [^1]: Yes, there are [authentication mechanisms](https://tools.ietf.org/html/rfc5906) in NTPv4 as well as in-development NTP/PTP authentication protocols like [NTS](https://tools.ietf.org/html/draft-ietf-ntp-network-time-security-14).
 None of these have seen widespread deployment on the public internet, in mobile devices, or as out-of-the-box OS defaults.
 Furthermore these solutions require that clients unconditionally trust one or move servers.